7 tips to help you become a better public speaker

 Remember that although this speech may have been playing in your head for days or weeks, your audience is hearing this information for the first time.
 They can quickly lose interest if you rush through your material.
 Going too fast makes it difficult for your audience to understand complex arguments, making them feel they’re being ‘talked at’ rather than ‘spoken to’.

 If you start to feel nervous, try speaking unusually slowly.
-This might feel strange at first, but you’re probably going at double time already!
+This might feel strange at first, but you’re probably going at double time already.
 Speaking slowly makes you sound more confident and less rehearsed, giving your presentation a natural flow that’s more engaging to audiences.

 Not sure when to take a break?
 Insert a 3-5 second pause before important statements to help prepare your audience for new information.
 Pausing at the end of a story will encourage your audience to reflect on its meaning, too.